Kitware/CMake/Help/command/ctest_submit.rst

   MemCheck   = ctest_memcheck results, in DynamicAnalysis.xml
   Notes      = Files listed by CTEST_NOTES_FILES, in Notes.xml
   ExtraFiles = Files listed by CTEST_EXTRA_SUBMIT_FILES
-  Submit     = nothing
+  Upload     = Files prepared for upload by ctest_upload(), in Upload.xml Submit     = nothing

 The FILES option explicitly lists specific files to be submitted.